 top of page

-A PLAYBOY LEGACY SERIES
+A PLAYBOY LEGACY

-As a child, my fascination with visual art was strong.
+"As a child, my fascination with visual art was strong.
 I was constantly creating, and I was also exploring “Curatorially.”
 Basically, I would find elements in books and magazines, and without consent, I’d rip out the visual parts that I liked from said publication and keep them.
 For me, it was an artistic practice, the ripping.
 This was something that I did until I was told that it was wrong to do.
 I eventually stopped.

 Picasso said, “Every child is an artist.
 The problem is how to remain an artist once he grows up.”

 My Curatorial side, ripping out visuals I liked, lay dormant for four decades.
 During that time, I focused my attention on more mainstream expressions of art creation.
 Most notable is my work in Conceptual Art.
 But the floodgates of my past desires to rip up images I liked were reborn with the project A Playboy Legacy.
 Through this process of creating a collage per day, from a magazine, on one notecard, I granted myself permission to explore and indulge in the Curatorial Art practice I had as a child.
 It felt good to rip and tear and create these collages.
 It felt better than good.
-It felt great.
+It felt great."

 Get updates on new works: